 Because redness can be caused by a range of conditions and issues, many patients can benefit.
 It is especially effective in the treatment of rosacea.
 The face, neck, chest and hands are the most commonly treated areas, but skin on the arms, legs and the back also respond to treatment.
 Vbeam can treat all skin types, but those with fair, olive or tan skin often benefit most.
 We do not typically treat patients with darker skin types, due to risk of hyper-pigmentation.
 As with any procedure, good candidates are those who understand the procedure and post-treatment care, and have a realistic understanding of the results of the treatment.

 Why come to Aesthetic Solutions for treatment?

 Since 1994, our team leader Dr. Cox has performed laser treatment almost every single day of her practice.
 Thanks to her extensive experience, Dr. Cox knows which laser treatments, including VBeam, will produce optimal results for each individual patient in her care.
-Our Nurse Practitioner Karlee Wagoner, overseen and trained by Dr. Cox, also performs this treatment.

 - Dr. Cox has performed thousands of laser procedures over twenty years.

 - Today, Dr. Cox trains other physicians in many areas of cosmetic dermatology, including best laser treatment practices.